percesus/renAPI/README.md

 - Godness-Cookie

 Special Thanks :
-renAPI contributors, that amount of work helped us to develop ChickenAPI with a lot of informations
+renAPI contributors, that amount of work helped us to develop RenAPI with a lot of informations